The Dark End of the Street (1981 film): Production

 The film was shot in Cambridge, Massachusetts.

 Release

 The film was released in New York City on June 10, 1981.

 Reception

 Vincent Canby of The New York Times gave the film a positive review, calling it "an extremely accomplished example of what used to be called slice-of-life drama, a kind of movie that seems to have fallen out of style recently."

-Leonard Maltin awarded the film three stars, calling it "Realistic depiction of urban working-class lifestyle and problems."
+Leonard Maltin awarded the film three stars, calling it "a realistic depiction of urban working-class lifestyle and problems."